 Director: Marianne Raimondo

 Students must consult with their assigned advisor before they will be able to register for courses.
 A graded writing assignment is required in every course.

+Note: HCA 491 Independent Study I and HCA 492 Independent Study II are available for those seeking departmental honors, with consent of program director and dean.

 Health Care Administration B.S.